AceAttorneyMaster111/tfilah-toolbox/README.md

 ## Thank Yous
 * The Key School, for making this project possible
 * Michael Wagner, for programming help and general guidance
-* Jesse Herrnson and Rabbi Kari Tuling, for ideas
+* Jesse Herrnson, Rabbi Kari Tuling, Michelle Cohn Levy for ideas
 * Rabbi Dan Medwin, for advice and encouragement